DulLabs/bhai-lang/README.md

 ```

 <h3 align="center">Loops</h3>
 <p align="center">Statements inside <code>jab tak bhai</code> blocks are executed as long as a specified condition evaluates to sahi.
 If the condition becomes <code>galat</code>, statement within the loop stops executing and control passes to the statement following the loop.
-Use <code>bas kar bhai</code> to break the loop and <code className="language-cpp">agla dekh bhai</code> to continue within loop.</p>
+Use <code>bas kar bhai</code> to break the loop and <code className="language-cpp">agla dekh bhai</code> to continue within the loop.</p>

 ```